oXis/gtool/README.md

 # Introduction
 When doing bioinformatics/genomics you always manipulate fasta files (at least I do) and often you need the size/GC content of your genomes as a quick check.
 Or after a blast you have the coordinates of a match and you want to extract the sequence for future analysis.
 This why I wrote this small script.
+The script should be very fast, each fasta file is read only once and nothing is stored in memory (except the extracted contig).

 # Deps
 - Python 3